AhmedAlaa4611/laravel-artisan-commands/README.md

 - A symmetric key cryptosystem uses the same key to encrypt and decrypt.
 - A public key `asymmetric key` cryptosystem uses a public key to encrypt and a private key to decrypt.
 - Identical plaintexts yield different ciphertexts.
-- AES-256-CBC: Advanced Encryption Standard 256 Cipher Block Chaining
+- AES-256-CBC: Advanced Encryption Standard 256 Cipher Block Chaining.
-- Mocking allows you to simulate database behavior and test your logic in isolation.

 ## Differences Between Composer Files
 1. composer.json: